Scaling limit of the homogenization commutator for Gaussian coefficient fields: Introduction

 \item \emph{Critical case $\beta=d$:} If for all $x$ the rescaled covariance $L^dc(Lx)$ admits a limit as $L\uparrow\infty$, then the same conclusion holds as in the integrable case. \item \emph{Non-integrable case $\beta<d$:} If for all $x$ the rescaled covariance $L^\beta c(Lx)$ admits a limit as $L\uparrow\infty$, then there exists a $4$th-order tensor field $\calQ$ on $\Sp^{d-1}$ such that for all $F,F'\in C^\infty_c(\R^d)^{d\times d}$,

 \end{enumerate} \item \emph{Asymptotic normality:} For all $F\in C^\infty_c(\R^d)^{d\times d}$ and $\e>0$,

-where $\dWW\cdot\Nc$ and $\dTV\cdot\Nc$ denote the $2$-Wasserstein and the total variation distance to a standard Gaussian law, respectively. \end{enumerate} In particular, if the limiting covariance structure is non-degenerate, that is, if for all nonzero test functions $F\in C^\infty_c(\R^d)^{d\times d}$, $\liminf_{\e}\var{I_\e(F)}>0$, and further assuming in the non-integrable case $\beta\le d$ that the rescaled covariance $L^{\beta}c(L\cdot)$ admits a pointwise limit as $L\uparrow\infty$, then the rescaled homogenization commutator $\pi_{d,\beta}(\frac1\e)^\frac12\Xi(\frac\cdot\e)$ converges in law (as a random Schwartz distribution) to a (matrix-valued) Gaussian white noise with variance $\calQ$ in the integrable case $\beta\ge d$, or to a (matrix-valued) fractional Gaussian field with kernel $\calQ(\frac{x}{|x|})|x|^{-\beta}$ in the non-integrable case $\beta<d$. \qedhere \end{theor1} The additional condition on the convergence of the rescaled covariance of~$G$ in the non-integrable case is necessary: strong oscillations of the covariance of~$G$ can break down the convergence of the covariance structure of~$\Xi$.
+where $\dWW\cdot\Nc$ and $\dTV\cdot\Nc$ denote the $2$-Wasserstein (see e.g.~\cite{NP-book}) and the total variation distance to a standard Gaussian law, respectively. \end{enumerate} In particular, if the limiting covariance structure is non-degenerate, that is, if for all nonzero test functions $F\in C^\infty_c(\R^d)^{d\times d}$, $\liminf_{\e}\var{I_\e(F)}>0$, and further assuming in the non-integrable case $\beta\le d$ that the rescaled covariance $L^{\beta}c(L\cdot)$ admits a pointwise limit as $L\uparrow\infty$, then the rescaled homogenization commutator $\pi_{d,\beta}(\frac1\e)^\frac12\Xi(\frac\cdot\e)$ converges in law (as a random Schwartz distribution) to a (matrix-valued) Gaussian white noise with variance $\calQ$ in the integrable case $\beta\ge d$, or to a (matrix-valued) fractional Gaussian field with kernel $\calQ(\frac{x}{|x|})|x|^{-\beta}$ in the non-integrable case $\beta<d$. \qedhere \end{theor1} The additional condition on the convergence of the rescaled covariance of~$G$ in the non-integrable case is necessary: strong oscillations of the covariance of~$G$ can break down the convergence of the covariance structure of~$\Xi$ (it suffices to consider rescaled covariances $L^\beta c(Lx)$ with several cluster points when $L\uparrow \infty$) .
+This is a new feature due to strong correlations.
 Likewise, convergence rates can be arbitrarily slow.
 The proof follows the general structure of the analysis of the i.i.d.\@ discrete case in~\cite{DGO1} and makes strong use of tools from Malliavin calculus as in~\cite{DO1}.

 Combining this result with the pathwise structure of fluctuations~\eqref{eq:pathwise}, we are led to a quantitative CLT (with optimal rates) for all macroscopic observables.
 An important question concerns the possible degeneracy of the limit: as observed for $d=1$ in~\cite{Gu-Bal-12,LNZH-17} (see also~\cite{Taqqu}), degeneracy may occur and leads to different, non-Gaussian behaviors.
 In Section~\ref{chap:deg}, we establish the following sufficient criteria, based on the explicit characterization of the limiting covariance structures provided by the Malliavin approach.
 Note that the condition in the non-integrable case is much more restrictive than in the integrable case. \begin{enumerate}[$\bullet$] \item In the integrable case $\beta>d$, if $\Aa=a_0(G)$ is symmetric, if there exist $y,\alpha \in \R^\kappa$ such that the symmetric matrix $\alpha_l \partial_la_0(y)$ is definite, and if the covariance function $c$ is smooth at the origin, then the fluctuation tensor $\mathcal Q$ is non-degenerate. \item In the non-integrable case $\beta<d$, if $\Aa=a_0(G)$ is symmetric and if for some $1\le l\le\kappa$ the symmetric matrix $\partial_la_0(y)$ is definite for all $y\in \R^\kappa$, then the fluctuation tensor field~$\mathcal Q$ is non-degenerate.
 Many degenerate examples can however be constructed. \item In both the integrable and the non-integrable cases, \emph{non-degeneracy is generic}. \end{enumerate} Precise statements are postponed to Section~\ref{chap:deg}.